Regulation of Business and Issues Relating to Foreign Investment

 All non-resident individuals and/or companies are required to seek the permission of the Exchange Control Authority for any transaction in which any one of the parties is a non-resident individual or legal entity.

-For the purposes of the Exchange Control Act, 1967-53, persons, firms, companies and institutions in Barbados are treated as either residents or non-residents.
+For the purposes of the Exchange Control Act, Cap.
+71 of the laws of Barbados, persons, firms, companies and institutions in Barbados are treated as either residents or non-residents.

 Residents are: (1) Barbadian nationals residing in Barbados or temporarily working abroad and (2) other nationals who have continuously resided in Barbados for not less than five years.